 Many social media marketers think that short ads copy provides higher conversion rates than long ones, and for a good reason.
 A recent study of 37,258 Facebook ads by AdExpresso revealed the most popular lengths of headlines and post text.
 These findings could be helpful for your own ads.

-First, the researchers found that the most popular headline in a Facebook was just 5 words long.
+First, the researchers found that the most popular headline in a Facebook was just five words long.

 The following ad by the American Health Information Management Association is a great example of a nice headline.
 Not only it is tight, informative, and attractive (who doesn’t want more choices and benefits, right?) but all the post text is real to the point.